claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

 Ted Young also swears by it for video editing.

+## Export / Publish

+- Click the Export button top right (used to be Publish)
+- It will recommend that you use the link rather than download
+	- This makes sense, partic as you can make the link publicly sharable...
+	- ...BUT make sure you click on the link before sharing, as it will take time to render it into something people can just click and view
+	- I'm not sure if the rendering happens by default in the background whether you click the link or not, but at least if you click it you can see progress and you'll know when the video is fully rendered and ready to share.
 ## Finding projects that have been shared with you

 - Go Home